 There are other kinds of emissions which are known as Greenhouse Gas (GHG) and Ozone Depleting Substances (ODS).
-The GHG increases the earth's temperature resulting in climate change and the ODS raptures the Ozone layers which are very important barrier in filtering out the cancer causing Ultra Violet rays from the Sun.
+The GHG increases the earth's temperature resulting in climate change and the ODS raptures the Ozone layers which is very important factor to filter out the cancer causing Ultra Violet rays from the Sun.

-The GHG and ODS are considered to be key substances with the global adverse impacts on the environment as a whole while the other pollutants are mostly, but not entirely, responsible for the local or regional undesired impacts.
+The GHG and ODS are considered to be the issues with the global impacts while the other pollutants are mostly but not entirely responsible for the local or regional impacts.